2 Reasons You Should Never Use a Free Proxy Again

 Proxy is a middleman between the user and the website.
 Here’s a short rundown on how it works:

-1. There are two kinds of proxies: residential and data center;
+- There are four kinds of proxies: residential, mobile, ISP, and data center;

-2. There are three types of proxies by usage: dedicated (private), shared and semi-dedicated;
+- There are three types of proxies by usage: dedicated (private), shared, and semi-dedicated (shared among 2-3 people);

 When is it OK to Use a Free Proxy?